 The Academy is designed for the convenience of the Preparatory and Art Schools.
 It is a roomy and convenient three-story building.
 On the ground floor are the Physical Laboratories, and the separate lockers and toilet rooms for young men and women.
 On the second floor are the Administration Offices and the main recitation rooms.
-On the third floor are the large Art Rooms and an Assembly Room, which is used for College Mechanical Drawing.
+On the third floor are the large Art Rooms and an Assembly Room.